CSDUMMI/Ideas/Stable-Coin.md

 and that the coin is just not worth what they desired it to be.
-Than, if nobody wants to buy the currency, everybody who owns the currency will be imprisoned with his money in there, because they can't get it back.
+Than, if nobody wants to buy the currency, everybody who owns the currency won't get his money back out of it, because nobody wants to buy it from them..

 I mostly used the word desired, not pegged here, because that is essentially